 The affected party bears the onus of proving that it has complied with its obligations under paragraph (a).

-Nothing in this clause 11 requires the affected party to settle or compromise a Labour Dispute where the affected party, in its sole and absolute discretion, considers that course to be inappropriate.
+Nothing in this clause 11 requires the affected party to settle or compromise a Labour Dispute where the affected party, at its absolute discretion, considers that course to be inappropriate.

 Termination for extended force majeure outage